fieldtrip/website/faq/sould_I_rereference_prior_to_or_after_ica_for_artifact_removal.md

 # Should I rereference prior to or after ICA for artifact removal?

-HOW CAN I ADD IMAGES?
-I HAVE CREATED A COUPLE FOR ILLUSTRATION PURPOSES (SEE LAST 2 PARAGRAPHS) AND WOULD BE HAPPY TO SHARE THEM...

 The short answer is: It does not really matter.
 There are however a few things to keep in mind.

 Let's assume your data was recorded with a system comprising N channels with the Nth channel being the reference.
 From this, one can derive N-1 unique time series: